edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 }
 ```

+**Remember: if you want anything to happen, you need to call Update() and Render() from main.cpp!**
+(It might also be sensible to create a static function to initialise the bullets too!)

 ### Firing bullets

 Alrighty, that's a barebones Bullet created, now to spawn one.
 The simplest way to do this would be to do something like this: